achrabablu/knight-travel/README.md

 # input and output

       --when we will run programm it will ask for size of chesboard in input.
-      -- after input program will return possible solution of knight moves.
+      -- after input program will return all possible solution  of knight moves.